bdnorris/design-to-dev-guide/content/accessibility.md

 [The Myths of Color Contrast Accessibility](https://uxmovement.com/buttons/the-myths-of-color-contrast-accessibility/)

 These requirements are not just for type on a background, but also for any UI elements that are interactive.
 Buttons, cards, icons and other elements also need to have sufficient contrast.
+But even if it doesn't always make sense, these are requirements that we need to follow to ensure that our sites meet the WCAG AA standard.

 ### Type Size and Weight

 Note that the size of the text matters for how much contrast is required.
 The larger the text, the less contrast is required.
 Large text is defined as 18pt or 14pt if the type is bold.
+You can safely interchange pt and px in this case.

 ### Tools